Entry level & Beginner Mountain Bikes of 2018 | Best MTB Gear

 - Its women mountain frame makes it an easy ride for all riders- women, men and children alike

 - It’s a very strong bike, both in rider weight support and functionality

 - It handles well in all terrains- superb gear shift, reliable braking as well as swift and smooth gear shift

 - The bike is a bit too small for tall and heavy-set riders

 - Its factory seat is admittedly uncomfortable for long rides

-Sporting a women mtb frame, the Schwinn Women’s High Timber Mountain Bike is not only the best entry-level mountain bike for female riders but also one of the moist convenient options mtb options for rookie and intermediate-level female cyclists to tour parkways, explore mildly-challenging paths and roads as well as commute on roads.
+This bike is one of the moist convenient options mtb options for rookie and intermediate-level female cyclists to tour parkways, explore mildly-challenging paths and roads as well as commute on roads.